Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Do not have an appropriate place to go to (for example, if they are homeless)

-Live in a group situation where they would regularly encounter previously unexposed people (such as a nursing home)
+Need to be isolated, such as people who live in a group situation where they would regularly encounter previously unexposed people (such as a nursing home)

 People with pulmonary tuberculosis being treated in a hospital are kept in isolation in a room that is specially designed to minimize the risk of spreading infections through the air.
-The door is kept closed as much as possible, and the air in the room is changed at least 12 times every hour.
+The door is kept closed as much as possible, and the air in the room is changed 6 to 12 times every hour.
 People who are kept in isolation do not need to wear a surgical face mask if they can cooperate with instructions on how to cover their coughs.
 However, people who enter the room must wear a respirator (a specially fitted filter device, not a simple surgical mask).

 People can move from isolation into a general hospital room when they have clearly responded to treatment—typically, when all of the following occur: